-The one with returns, a rogue Time Agent, rhino cops, and the one where Sir John Hurt gets some company.
+The one with the return of a rogue Time Agent, rhino cops, and the one where Sir John Hurt gets some company.

 Written by Vinay Patel and Chris Chibnall.
 This episode first aired January 26, 2020.